lucas-vivian/Manipulador/README.md

 #### 3. Combining interface with workspace in `FK_Workspace.m`

+Combining the two previous files we get a validation to the equations because it's possible to observe that when sliding the joints, they doesn't exceed workspace plot.

 #### 4. Generating Forward Kinematics equations in `DH_Robot_literal.m`

 ### Inverse Kinematics (IK)